SlackSlack is a cloud-based platform that brings all your collaboration and messaging tool needs together, for both individuals and companies.

-The advanced example will involve using another connector plus additional Slack application setup.
+The advanced tutorial will involve using another connector plus additional Slack application setup.
 This is a complicated use case which has been built to show users how to set up Slash commands within a more likely usage scenario.

 In this example we imagaine a scenario whereupon whenever a new user joins a particular channel a welcome message will be displayed automatically.
 This is a good use case as it is a more public notification to the channel at large that a new "team member" has joined our group.

 - Set up the Slack trigger to react to a new user joining a channel.